-Although expert in neo-Jacobean design from the start, Henderson’s neo-Gothic work was at first was of a very non-academic Georgian Gothic kind; but from 1843, when he received the commission for Trinity College Glenalmond, he became the foremost and for some years the only native-born exponent of Tractarian Gothic in Scotland, principally in the Early English and Mid Decorated styles.
-He was one of the eight applicants for the post of head of the Edinburgh office of the Office of Works in 1848, though without success.
+Although an expert in neo-Jacobean design from the start, Henderson’s neo-Gothic work was at first of a very non-academic Georgian Gothic kind; but from 1843, when he received the commission for Trinity College Glenalmond, he became the foremost, and for some years the only, native-born exponent of Tractarian Gothic in Scotland, principally in the Early English and Mid Decorated styles.
+He was one of the eight applicants for the post of head of the Edinburgh Office of Works in 1848, though without success.

 Henderson died at 7 Greenhill Park on 27 June 1862 and was buried at Grange.
 His wife, Hannah Matilda Exley (born 1st January 1821 at Hull), whom he had married on 4 December 1843, survived him, dying in Edinburgh on 12 December 1894.
 Their son George, a sixteen-year-old apprentice at the time of his father’s death, was unable to continue the business.
 He completed his apprenticeship with David Cousin, a near-neighbour in Greenhill, who seems to have taken over at least some of the work in hand, though not the office records which were retained by his widow.
 Sir G G Scott took over at Glenalmond and, Cousin being a Free Church man, the Episcopal church building connection was lost to Scott’s pupil Robert Rowand Anderson.